ProgrammingBlockchain/ProgrammingBlockchain/wallet/web-api.md

 * If it is hosted by third party, and there is a contentious fork, you don't have the choice of which fork to follow,
 * Sometimes, their services are not enough to handle everything you need for a full wallet,
 * Non-existent privacy: the server knows everything about the clients.
-This doesn't apply to self hosted one.
+This doesn't apply to self-hosted type.

 Different block explorers expose different APIs and features.
 For example most block explorer uses HTTP web APIs, while Electrum uses [the Stratum](http://docs.electrum.org/en/latest/protocol.html) protocol.
 Block explorers never have the private keys of the wallet.